ameennazeer12/backend-gold-price-calculator/README.md

 2. Create a virtual environment

+    ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows, use: venv\Scripts\activate

 3. Install the required dependencies

+    ```bash
     pip install -r requirements.txt

 4. To run the Application, use the following command

+    ```bash
     uvicorn main:app --reload

 This will start the server, and the API's will be accessible at http://localhost:8000/docs.

-    Open API Spec can be found at http://localhost:8000/redoc
+Open API Spec can be found at http://localhost:8000/redoc.

 ### API Endpoints